 - 1. Go to Alibaba Cloud Marketplace. - 2.
-Select the image that you need and click Buy Now. - 3.
-You may required to log on to the Alibaba Cloud console before proceeding.
+Select the required image and click Buy Now. - 3.
+You may be required to log on to the Alibaba Cloud console before proceeding.

 4. Select and configure your image.
-For more information, see Create an instance.
+For more information, see create an instance.